retzkek/chiamon/README.md

 ## Grafana dashboard

-The Grafana dashboard is in `grafana/dashboards/Chia.json`.
-It defines a number of variables that will be auto-populated from the node metrics; use the dropdowns to customize to show show the drives, mounts, etc that you're interested in monitoring.
+The example Grafana dashboard is in `grafana/dashboards/Chia.json`.
+It defines a number of variables that will be auto-populated from the node metrics.
+Grafana dashboards are [easily customized](https://grafana.com/docs/) to show what you're interested in seeing, in the way you find best; this dashboard is just meant to demonstrate what can be done.

-## Linux/Mac
+## Running on Linux/Mac

 The docker-compose file will mount the Chia log from `$HOME/.chia/mainnet/log/debug.log`, verify that this location is correct and